Maharashtrian Style Chana Dal Amti

 The author of the article is a man and also the chef of his own house.
 He always had this soft corner for cooking and so, he learned cooking from his father.
 He always admires this Chana Dal Amti made by his father.

 Hi, I am Swapnil Khandekar.
-I love travelling and make New Friends.
+I love to write educational and travel related blogs.